hupe13/extensions-leaflet-map-github/README.md

 ## Changelog

-### 4.13 / 260228
+### 4.14 / 2603xx

-* fixed problem with complianz plugin and media library grid view
+* layerswitch: new option visible - a list of mapids of Overlay Layers that should be displayed from the start

 ### Previous